-Performance Measure Performance Indicators Clean Water Diversion Infrastructure Maximise the diversion of clean water around disturbed areas on-site.
+Performance Measure Performance Indicators CI ean Water Diversion Infrastructure • Maximise the diversion of clean water around disturbed areas on-site.
 Suitably qualified person documents that clean water diversions are designed to maximise the diversion of clean water around disturbance areas. • Design, construct and maintain the clean water diversions to capture and convey the 100-year, peak flow rainfall event.
 Suitably qualified person documents that clean water diversions are designed and constructed to capture and convey the 100-year, peak flow rainfall event.
-Sediment Dams (Mine and Limestone Quarry) Design, install and/or maintain the dams generally in accordance with the series Managing Urban Stormwater: Soils and Construction - Volume 1 and Volume 2E Mines and Quarries.
+Se ediment Dams (Mine and Limestone Quarry) • Design, install and/or maintain the dams generally in accordance with the series Managing Urban Stormwater: Soils and Construction - Volume 1 and Volume 2E Mines and Quarries .
 Suitably qualified person documents that sediment dams have been designed and installed generally in accordance with the series Managing Urban Stormwater: Soils and Construction including Volume 1 and Volume 2A - Installation of Services and 2E Mines and Quarries.
-Mine and Limestone Quarry Water Storages Design, install and/or maintain mine and limestone water storage infrastructure to ensure no discharge of mine or limestone quarry water off-site (except in accordance with an EPL).
-Suitably qualified person documents that the water management infrastructure is constructed and maintained generally in accordance with the design described in the Water Balance and SWMP.
-On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably designed, installed and/or maintained to minimise permeability.
-Mine water storages are constructed and maintained to minimise seepage.
-Ensure that the floor and side walls of the tailings storage facility, evaporation basin and surge dam are designed with a minimum of a 900 mm clay or modified soil liner with a permeability of no more than 1 x 10-9 m/s, or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10-14 m/s (or equivalent).
-Suitably qualified person documents that the tailings storage facility, evaporation basin and surge dam mine water storages are designed and constructed to capture and convey the 100 year, 72-hour ARI rainfall event. • Design, install and maintain a seepage interception system in the Tailings Storage Facility embankments in accordance with the DSC guidelines.
-The Dam Safety Committee approves the tailings storage facility design. • Design, install and maintain the water storages to capture and convey the 100 year, 72-hour ARI rainfall event.
-Suitably qualified person documents that the mine water storages are designed and constructed to capture and convey the 100 year, 72-hour ARI rainfall event.
-Design, install and/or maintain the facilities to meet the requirements of the DSC.
-The Dam Safety Committee approves the design of relevant water storages (i.e. prescribed structures).
-The design of the tailings storage facility should conform to: DSC3A - Consequence Categories for Dams (DSC); and DSC3F - Tailings Dams (DSC).
-The Dam Safety Committee approves the tailings storage facility design.
-Chemical and Hydrocarbon Storage Chemical and hydrocarbon products to be stored in bunded areas in accordance with the relevant Australian Standards.
+Mi ne and Limestone Quarry Water Storages • Design, install and/or maintain mine and limestone water storage infrastructure to ensure no discharge of mine or limestone quarry water off-site (except in accordance with an EPL).
+Suitably qualified person documents that the water management infrastructure is constructed and maintained generally in accordance with the design described in the Water Balance and SWMP. • On-site storages (including mine infrastructure dams, groundwater storage and treatment dams) are suitably designed, installed and/or maintained to minimise permeability.
+Mine water storages are constructed and maintained to minimise seepage. • Ensure that the floor and side walls of the tailings storage facility, evaporation pond and decant transfer pond are designed with a minimum of a 900 mm clay or modified soil liner with a permeability of no more than 1 x 10^{-9} m/s, or a synthetic (plastic) liner of 1.5 mm minimum thickness with a permeability of no more than 1 x 10^{-14} m/s (or equivalent).
+Suitably qualified person documents that the tailings storage facility, evaporation basin and surge dam mine water storages are designed and constructed to capture and convey the 100 year, 72-hour ARI rainfall event. • Design, install and maintain a seepage interception system in the Tailings Storage Facility embankments in accordance with DS NSW guidelines.
+Dam Safety NSW approves the tailings storage facility design. • Design, install and maintain the water storages to capture and convey the 100 year, 72-hour ARI rainfall event.
+Suitably qualified person documents that the mine water storages are designed and constructed to capture and convey the 100 year, 72-hour ARI rainfall event. • Design, install and/or maintain the facilities to meet the requirements of DS NSW.
+DS NSW approves the design of relevant water storages (i.e. prescribed structures).
+DS NSW approves the tailings storage facility design.
+CH nemical and Hydrocarbon Storage • Chemical and hydrocarbon products to be stored in bunded areas in accordance with the relevant Australian Standards.
 Suitably qualified person documents that chemical and hydrocarbon storages are designed and constructed in accordance with the relevant Australian Standards.
-Irrigation Area Manage the irrigation area in accordance with the EPA's Environmental Guidelines: Use of Effluent by Irrigation.
-The irrigation area is designed and maintained so as not to cause irrigation water runoff from the irrigation area.